 We come into this world naked and, if we’re REALLY lucky, that’s also how we leave it.
 Nudity should be the most normal thing in the world but many don’t see it this way.
-Terry learned that the hard way after being kicked out of his church for being a nudist.
-NOT LIKE THAT, THOUGH.
+Terry learned that the hard way after being kicked out of his church once his congregation found out he was a nudist.

 Michael has experienced similar things: “There are some people that think we’re all sex freaks … We are discreet with family.”

 “Our families are very conservative Christians and would lose their shit if they found out.”